mindsmiths/docs/docs/tutorials/Healthcare - Digitizing the communication/5-engaging-users.md

 end

 ```
 The main premise behind this feature is that you can’t make a real impact on someone’s life with a purely reactive approach:
 you need to proactively show you care about the user and their problems.
+Ideally, you want to encourage your users to continuously care for their child’s health
+and regularly send updated weight data.
+For demonstrative purposes, we’ll keep the time passed since the last checkup at 1 minute
+and send a reminder to the user to check their child’s weight again.
+In real life, of course, this would more likely be a weekly or monthly cycle.

 We also use GPT-3 for asking the user to correct their answer if they send something
 we didn’t expect in a certain context based on our input validation function: